TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 );
 ```

-4. For this tutorial we will also use Bootstrap, to make our application look a little bit nicer.
-For those who don't know how Bootstrap works, in short: It is a CSS Framework, that helps us style our html easily.
+4. For our solution, we chose to style the application and will use Bootstrap to make our application look a little bit nicer.
+For those who don't know how Bootstrap works, in short: It is a CSS Framework, that helps us style our HTML easily.
 You add the styling through classNames.
-So if you're not familiar with it, just ignore all the `className="someClassName"` type of code.
-Anyways for now let's include it in our code.
+If you are following along with this and do not wish to style the application, you can skip to the next step and ignore any code concerning `className`.
+As for us, let's include it in our code.
 Get the bootstrap CDN from their website [here](https://getbootstrap.com/docs/4.3/getting-started/introduction/).
 Just copy the link element under the CSS section, it should be the first.
-Then go to your `public` folder in your `task-app` and open the `index.html` file.
+Then, go to your `public` folder in your `task-app` and open the `index.html` file.
 Ignore the code in there for now, just paste the link you just copied **above** the `title` element and save the changes.

-5. There we go, now go back to your `src` directory and create a new folder called components with one file in it.
-You can name the file `Overview.js`.
-This and our `App.js` file will be our main parts of the project.
-In `Overview.js` we will just display all our tasks, while the App component in `App.js` will contain all the logic and manage state.
+5.Go back to your `src` directory and create a new folder called components with a file named`Overview.js`.
+This and our `App.js` file will be the main parts of the project.
+In `Overview.js`, we will display all our tasks, while the App component in `App.js` will contain all the logic and manage state.
 Don't forget to capitalize the names of your components.
-It doesn't change their functionality, but it is widely seen as a "best practice" to do so.
+It doesn't change their functionality, but it is a widely accepted "best practice".

-6. So finally let's write some code.
-First of all, in our `App.js` file, our class component should look like this.
+t 6.
+Finally, let's write some code.
+To begin, in out`App.js` file, our class component should look like this.

 ```javascript
 // App.js